informer.yaml

 Headers and params are expanded server-side — sensitive values are never exposed to client JavaScript.

-Path Restrictions
+Path Restrictions (integration options)

 Limit which endpoints the app can call on an integration: